RESTORATION OF THE RED-BILLED CHOUGH IN JERSEY

 What are we doing?

 All may not be lost for our clifftop birds including the chough: innovative schemes will return them to our island as flagships of an improving environment and an increased understanding of the benefit of this to all islanders.
-Areas of the north coast will be actively managed to remove the bracken and former farming practices will be encouraged for the benefit of wildlife.
-With sufficient areas of former farmland restored, choughs will be re-established using birds reared for this purpose at Durrell’s headquarters in Trinity and at Paradise Park in Cornwall.
+Areas of the north coast are being actively managed to remove the bracken as well as former farming practices such as sheep grazing to benefit wildlife.
+With sufficient areas of former farmland restored, choughs will be re-established using birds reared at Jersey Zoo (Durrell’s headquarters) and at Paradise Park in Cornwall.

-Up to five breeding pairs of choughs are managed at Durrell where they can be seen all year.
+Breeding pairs of choughs are managed at Jersey Zoo where they can be seen all year.
 In pairs during the breeding season, all birds will be flocked together in a large aviary for the rest of the year.

 Release into the wild

-Birds will be released at a site on Jersey’s north coast and, initially provided with supplementary food and nest sites, closely monitored as they once again become established in Jersey.
-Trial releases will be undertaken in early 2013.
+Trial releases started in August 2013 at a site on Jersey’s north coast and supported with supplementary food.
+They are closely monitored as they once again become established in Jersey..

-After their release, the choughs will be followed closely to see where they chose to go in Jersey and to check how they are faring.
-All birds will be given coloured rings so the individuals can all be identified and all will be carrying sophisticated electronics to tell us where they go and to detail their daily activities.
-A full time chough manager will work closely with the birds from before their release and will follow them closely as they adapt to the wild.
+After being released, the choughs are followed closely to see where they chose to go in Jersey and to check how they are faring.
+All birds are given coloured rings so the individuals can all be identified and all fitted with radio-transmitters to tell us where they go and to detail their daily activities.
+A full time chough manager works closely with the birds from before their release and continuing as they adapt to the wild.